-Jazz bassist, bandleader, mentor, and alumnus of the legendary Black Jazz label Henry Franklin is hosting a pop up record shop at Rappcats, selling his record collection.
+Jazz bassist, bandleader, mentor, and alumnus of the legendary Black Jazz label Henry Franklin is hosted a pop up record shop at Rappcats last month, selling his record collection.
 Franklin has been playing and innovating the jazz idiom for over six decades in Los Angeles, and the world.
 He’s a living treasure who has transformed with jazz, and who issued two of the Spiritual Jazz movements best albums: “The Skipper” and “The Skipper At Home,” in the early to mid 1970s.

 The records on offer are those he made, including albums on the Black Jazz imprint, and those that inspired him.
 These are records that Franklin played on, learned from and admired, and while many are well worn from repeated plays over a fifty year span, many are in pristine shape.
 These are records that Franklin carried with him on his travels, and are records he’s now offering to a new home, with a deep provenance and an undeniable influence.

 A bit about Henry Franklin’s deep career in jazz.

 A child from a musical family – his father was a recording jazz musician and band leader – Franklin was in high school in Los Angeles when he played with his first professional band – the Roy Ayers Latin Jazz Quinte – in the late 1950s.
 In the 1960s he started working with West Coast bop legends Harold Land and Hamptown Hawes.”I was influenced very much by Hawes and Land – I still am,” Franklin reflects.
 “Those guys are great heroes to me.”